-Whenever possible wear loose clothing which is of a cover-up style, such as long-sleeved tops and full-length pants.
+Whenever possible wear loose clothing that is of a cover-up style, such as long-sleeved tops and full-length pants.
 It is advisable to apply some insect repellent underneath your clothing in case of any areas where a mosquito could enter and bite unprotected skin.

-Hot Tip: When booking your accommodation, you are more protected from mosquitos if the property has effective air-conditioning and has mosquito screening on all doors and windows.
+Hot Tip: When booking your accommodation, you are more protected from mosquitoes if the property has effective air-conditioning and has mosquito screening on all doors and windows.
 Always close windows fully, particularly during early evening and night.

 There is no vaccine available to protect yourself against malaria.
 However, antimalarial tablets can be taken to reduce the risk of you contracting the disease by approximately 90%.
 Therefore, even if you have taken malaria tablets, you will still need to ensure you are following good bite prevention routines.

-Malaria medication can differ depending on destinations, as mosquitoes in certain areas are known to be resistant against some malaria drugs.
+Malaria medication can differ depending on destinations, as mosquitoes in certain areas are known to be resistant to some malaria drugs.
 Therefore, it is essential to discuss your travel plans with your healthcare provider 3 months before traveling so that they can advise you on the most suitable medication for you.